DGJanson/dataengineering-capstone/readme.md

 FROM mortalityAgg JOIN weather ON mortalityAgg.year = weather.year AND mortalityAgg.month = weather.month AND mortalityAgg.nuts = weather.nuts;
 ```

+The output of this query is included in the output directory of this repo.

 ## Scaling up

 Say we have a lot more of data to add to the database, 100x more according to the rubric.
 This would mean that we need to migrate to a cloud environment.
 First off, Spark would need to run on a strong cluster, since a single laptop takes quite a while to even import the regular dataset apparently.
 The script should be adapted to run on a clustered instance, but hopefully that is quite easy to achieve.